albenoit/DeepLearningTools/README.md

 ## NOTE :

-once trained (or along training), start the Tensorboard to parse logs of the experiments folder (provided example is experiments/1Dsignals_clustering): from the scripts directory using command:
+once trained (or along training), start the Tensorboard parsing logs of the experiments folder (provided example is experiments/1Dsignals_clustering): from the scripts directory using command:
 ```